 - Clawback The Board has discretion to claw back granted but unvested Performance Rights in the event of serious misconduct or a material misstatement in Resolute's financial statements. - Share ownership by the CEO the CEO has a personal ambition to accumulate and maintain a significant Shareholding whilst employed by the Company.
-The Board believes the proposed incentive arrangements, which are the subject of this Resolution, are an efficient and appropriate manner to enable the CEO to accumulate equity in the Company.
-As at 25 March 2020, being the last practical date prior to finalisation of this Notice, Mr Welborn held 3,250,000 Shares representing approximately 0.3% of issued Share capital. - Change of control On the occurrence of a change of control of Resolute, the Board will determine, in its sole and absolute discretion, the manner in which all unvested, and vested but unexercised, Performance Rights will be dealt with.
-In circumstances where shareholders have voted in support of a positive Change of Control transaction the Board would normally determine to vest any outstanding KMP LTI Performance Rights, subject to Mr Welborn being in the employ of the Company at the time the shareholder decision is made. - Dividends and voting rights of unvested Performance Rights There are no participating rights or entitlements inherent in the Performance Rights before their exercise and the issue of Shares (if applicable), and Mr Welborn will not be entitled as a result of holding Performance Rights to any additional votes at meetings of Shareholders, receive dividends, or participate in surplus profits or assets of the Company upon a winding up.
+The Board believes the proposed incentive arrangements, which are the subject of this Resolution, are an efficient and appropriate manner to enable the CEO to accumulate equity in the Company. - Change of control On the occurrence of a change of control of Resolute, the Board will determine, in its sole and absolute discretion, the manner in which all unvested, and vested but unexercised, Performance Rights will be dealt with.
+In circumstances where shareholders have voted in support of a positive Change of Control transaction the Board would normally determine to vest any outstanding KMP LTI Performance Rights, subject to Mr Gale being in the employ of the Company at the time the shareholder decision is made. - Dividends and voting rights of unvested Performance Rights There are no participating rights or entitlements inherent in the Performance Rights before their exercise and the issue of Shares (if applicable), and Mr Gale will not be entitled as a result of holding Performance Rights to any additional votes at meetings of Shareholders, receive dividends, or participate in surplus profits or assets of the Company upon a winding up.